 If you are trying to list all the specific information about your computer motherboard, specifying the manufacturer, form factor, and specifications of the motherboard is sufficient.
 Below is an example of how a motherboard could be listed in your system specifications.
-If you're listing this information to sell the computer, keep in mind that most people are not going to be too concerned about the motherboard.
+If you're listing this information to sell the computer, keep in mind that most people are not going to be too concerned about the specific motherboard in the computer.

 Intel D815EGEW ATX using a 1.1 GHz processor and 512 MB of memory

-If you are trying to determine the motherboard because it needs to be replaced or repaired, it is recommended that the motherboard be replaced.
+If you are trying to determine the motherboard because it needs to be replaced or repaired, it is recommended that the motherboard be replaced instead of repaired.
 Because of the complexity of today's motherboards, it can be very difficult and costly to repair a motherboard and it is easier and cheaper to replace the motherboard.